john29917958/john29917958.github.io/source/_posts/Virtual-Character-Design-Anassa.md

 <!--more-->

 ## Motivation
 Why the character was born was that, I wanted to make an assistant who can help me schedule my life, give me reminders, provide me suggestions immediately so I can never miss important life events or fail to handle critical accidents at once.
 However, I found [Google Assistant](https://assistant.google.com/) is yet powerful enough and...
 It's pretty clear that competing against Google Assistant is a stupid choice.
-Whatever, just for fun~ Time for retargeting the goal for Anassa project (so I can have the differency from the Google Assistant ;)!
+Whatever, just for fun~ Time for retargeting the goal of Anassa project (so I can have the differency from the Google Assistant ;)!

 ## Character Evolution
 Yeah I admit...
 I take UI and art very seriously ^^".
 Since the origin customer of the project is me, so a beautiful character **must** be included into the Anassa App (devil face).
 Be careful, here is the first version of Anassa...